 - Support Washburn County’s Aquatic Invasive Species (AIS) program.

-- Participate in the Northwest Wisconsin Lakes Conference.
+- Participate in organizing the Northwest Wisconsin Lakes Conference.

 - Regularly monitor and comment on both county and state governmental actions.

 - Support the Youth Environmental Stewardship (YES) program, in cooperation with Hunt Hill Audubon Sanctuary and the Long Lake Preservation Association, that provides hands-on environmental educational experiences for local elementary school students.

 - Reach out to new shoreland owners, offering assistance with lake-related issues and providing free On the Waterfront newsletters for their first year.

 More information about these and other projects is presented in our 2020 Annual Report.

 - Playing a lead role in the 2009 designation of the wild stretches the Totogatic River as Wisconsin’s fifth Wild River.
 The Totogatic flows approximately 70 miles through portions of five counties in northwest Wisconsin.
 It is impounded by four dams which form Colton Flowage, Minong Flowage, Nelson Lake and Totogatic Lake.

 - Preserving 262 acres with 2.5 miles of pristine forested shoreland along the Totogatic River in cooperation with the landowners, The Conservation Fund and Wisconsin DNR Stewardship Grant.
 WCLRA purchased the land in 2012 and donated it in 2013 to the WDNR for continued protection of the watershed.